Yoast/wordpress-seo/readme.txt

 Release Date:

 * Enhancements:
-    * Adds Flesch Reading tests for Dutch and German
+    * Adds Flesch Reading tests for Dutch and German.
-    * Added info about author archives links in theme to disable setting.
+    * Added info about author links in theme to disable setting on archives settings page.
     * Explicitly checks for public post type status when creating sitemap.
-    * Removes frequency and priority from sitemap.
+    * Removes frequency and priority from sitemap, see release post for clarification.
     * Improves sitemap "blocking files" notification.
     * Improves sitemap generation for posts when dealing with a large number of posts.
     * Improves reliability in some PHP configurations.
     * Improves styling for notices below tabs.
-    * Adds @id fields to JSON LD output
+    * Adds @id fields to JSON LD output.
     * Adds table headings and labels to the bulk editor.
     * Improves the accessibility of the bulk editor.
-    * Improves plugin loading for network.
+    * Prevented loading the network admin when not network active.
     * Don't show keyword filter in post list when keyword analysis is disabled.
     * Improves message for settings import.
     * Adds translations for notification counts.